Recognition of same-sex unions in Montenegro: Same-sex marriage

 The Constitution of Montenegro was ratified in 2007, one year after independence.
 Article 71 of the Constitution reads as follows: "Marriage may be entered into only on the basis of a free consent of a woman and a man.
 Marriage shall be based on equality of spouses."
 (Note: Brak se može zaključiti samo uz slobodan pristanak žene i muškarca.
 Brak se zasniva na ravnopravnosti supružnika.)
 The wording has been interpreted as banning same-sex marriage.

 Public opinion

 A December 2022 Ipsos survey showed that 36% of Montenegrins considered same-sex marriage "acceptable" (18% "completely" and 18% "mainly"), while 61% considered it "unacceptable" (45% "completely" and 16% "mainly").
 This represented a large increase of support from 2015 when 9% of Montenegrins supported same-sex marriage.
-With regard to special rights, 68% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.
+With regard to specific rights, 68% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.